 These days, virtually every household is taking steps towards going green.
-This isn’t to say that everyone is racing to install solar panels on their roofs, but many families actively recycle and possess some sense of environmental consciousness.
+This isn’t to say that everyone is racing to install solar panels on their roofs, (even though the government now offers federal tax rebates), but many families actively recycle and possess some sense of environmental consciousness.
 Anyone looking to step up their game in the eco-friendliness department would be wise to put extra thought into large purchasing decisions.
 Doing proper research and carefully considering the purchases you make can dramatically reduce your household’s carbon footprint and set the stage for successful conservation efforts.

 Some people believe that conservation and comfort are polar opposites.
 However, as evidenced by organic mattresses, this notion is far from accurate.
 A good organic mattress will provide you with many nights of comfort while helping you reduce your carbon footprint.
 So, the next time any member of your household finds themselves in need of a new mattress, consider the benefits of going organic.